saikpr/megadata-proposal/README.md

 * BioPortal ontologies integration
     * This involves using the bioportal.bioontology.org to map metadata properties to a given ontology, by creating a custom Handsontable editor.
     * Example: A sample has a property called "Cell Type," that should map to the UBERON ontology.
 The custom editor will enable searching the UBERON ontology, identify the right term, and store in the database the connected ontology URI.
     * Bioportal has several tools that can be used for this kind of features.
-Example for UBERON: Try searching for "B Cell" in [https://bioportal.bioontology.org/ontologies/UBERON/?p=widgets](https://bioportal.bioontology.org/ontologies/UBERON/?p=widgets).
 * Bioinformatics downstream analysis metadata
     * Sequencing runs need processing by various analysis software.
 Software with versions, parameters used, etc. need to be stored from the interface.
 * In Web Page for Sequencing runs metadata management, Raw data server location, and md5 checkums integration service.